-For patients dealing with severe acne we recommend Jan Marani’s Retinol Plus MD (with retinol and hyaluronic acid to help lighten and fight acne) in addition to the Skincare Management System.
+For patients dealing with severe acne we recommend Topix Retinol Serum and Gly-Sal 10%/2% Acne medicated cleanser (to help lighten and fight acne).

-Directions : All of these products are used morning and night as tolerated except for the sunscreen.
+Directions : All of these products are used morning and night as tolerated except for the sunscreen, and Retinol.
 For most patients they will need to start slow with these products and use as tolerated, using the retinols and glycolic cleansers a few times a week based on how irritated their skin is.
-Read more below.

-Apply one application of Retinol Plus MD, Retin-A / Retinol complex / Adapalene (Retinol has many brand names, see our acne skincare page for more examples) wait 3-5 days until all of the redness goes away before you apply the next application.
+To best see how you will react to Retinols Apply one application of Retin-A or Retinol or Adapalene (These are all retinoic acid derivatives) wait 3-5 days or until all of the redness goes away before you apply the next application.
 (Doing a test patch in a small area may be the best way to start.
 You should wait for 3-5 days for the test patch to reveal a reaction.)
 Keep doing this until you can tolerate the Retinoic Acid on a nightly basis.
-You may not be able to do this every night.
-Some people end up doing this every 2-3 nights.

-Once tolerating your retinol daily you can then start the Skin Lightener (azelaic acid, kojic acid, Mequinol 2% [solage], etc) in conjunction to the retinol.
-You should follow a similar testing period as the retinol waiting 3-5 days for all of the redness to subside before applying your next application.
-This approach should be done until you can tolerate both of the medications every night.
+Once tolerating the Retin-A daily you can then start the Skin Lightener in addition to the Retin-A and do the same to test.
+You should wait 3-5 days for all of the redness to subside before applying the next application of the Skin Lightener just as you did with the Retinoic Acid.
+This approach should be done until you can tolerate both of the medications.

-The Hydrocortisone 1 % can be started with either the retinoic acid or the Skin Lightener topical.
+Hydrocortisone 1 % can be started with either the retinoic acid or the Skin Lightener topicals.
 The hydrocortisone can help decrease the inflammation that is caused by the other two topical applications.

 For Laser Patients:

-If you are having an Active FX laser procedure, these medications should be started 4-5 weeks before your laser procedure and stopped 1 week before your procedure.
-These medications (or the other brand names shown above) should be restarted no earlier than 4 weeks after your laser procedure but you should check with your Doctor first before doing so.
+If you are having an Active FX laser procedure, these topical medications should be started 4-5 weeks before your laser procedure and stopped 1 week before your procedure.
+These medications should be restarted no earlier than 4 weeks after your laser procedure but you should check with your Doctor first before doing so.
 If you are doing IPL these medications can also be started 3-4 weeks before your first procedure and then stopped 7 days before your treatments or next treatment.
-You can resume the Retinol Plus MD and Skin Lightener 7 days after your IPL.
+You can resume the Retin-A and the Skin Lightener 7 days after your IPL.

 If you are just going to use these topical medications without a procedure, you should use the same approach.
+Which may mean that you are going to be using just Salicylic Cleansers, Retin A, and the At Home Glycolic Peels for starters then add a Skin Lightener or the Glycolic Lotion as needed.
 Some people will only be able to tolerate these medications once or twice a week.
 Everyone is different and you will find out, on your own, how much you tolerate these topical medications.
 It may be that you tolerate it every other day, every three days, or once a week, etc. While you are starting your topical medication you can call or email your Doctor and / or his staff to help you through this.
-You can contact us through this link as well.

 At Home Glycolic Acid Peels Instructions: